pgdr/talks/api-versions/PITCHME.md

 +++

-Do you consider introducing a new symbol.
+Do you consider introducing a new symbol?

 Stop.

 Don't.

++++

 Exercise 1.

 Fix the issue without touching the API.

 API changes ripple for years.

 +++